IcQuackson/Bases-de-Dados--Projeto/README.md

 ## Description

-The Supermarket Database Design and Implementation project is built using PostgreSQL, a powerful open-source relational database management system.
+The Supermarket Database Design and Implementation project is built using PostgreSQL, Python CGI and HTML.
 This project focuses on designing a comprehensive database schema using entity-relationship (ER) diagrams to model the structure and relationships within a supermarket.
 It involves creating tables, triggers, and procedures to handle various supermarket operations efficiently.

 ## Key Features